 If you plan to market your programme and venue it is important to add this to your overall budget.
 Your budget should be based solely on any marketing you’ll be doing for Brighton Fringe shows and your venue.
-This could include taking out an advert in the brochure or on the website, or producing, printing and distributing a venue programme, flyers and posters.
+This could include taking out an advert on the website, or producing, printing and distributing a venue programme, flyers and posters.

 There are also plenty of free ways to promote your venue and events, through social media in particular.
 One key point to bear in mind: if you’re pitching an event or your venue to a journalist, make sure they know it is part of Brighton Fringe, England’s largest arts festival!
 Send them the link to your event listing(s) on our website, once listings goes live at the end of February.